List of Billboard Hot 100 chart achievements and milestones: Biggest single-week upward movements

 Under Billboards previous methodologies, jumps of this magnitude were rare.
-One exception was Jeannie C. Riley's "Harper Valley PTA," which advanced 74 slots in August 1968; this upward acceleration went unmatched for 30 years, but has been surpassed over a dozen times since 2006.
+One exception was Jeannie C. Riley's "Harper Valley PTA," which advanced 74 slots in August 1968; this upward acceleration went unmatched for 30 years, until Shanice's song "When I Close My Eyes" (1999) advanced 75 slots from number 91 to number 16 in April 1999.
 Changes in when the eligibility of a single first begins, as well as more accurate digital download totals, have made abrupt chart jumps more commonplace.